Create a second room

 Hint

-automatically be placed at a start location called player_start
+automatically be placed at a start location called player_start if you

-have created an ESCLocation
+have created an ESCInteractionLocation node with player_start as

-with this name as part of the room.
+its name as part of the room.

-with this name does not exist, the player will start
+not exist, the player will start as close to coordinates (0,0) as possible,

 Hint

-steps to run as part of an event (the ready
+multiple steps to run as part of an event (the :ready event for example), place

 all the commands within the one event block.